Application for Divorce When Overseas

 Divorce Applications

-There are two types of divorce applications that can be made in Australia; a sole application or a joint application.
+Two types of divorce applications can be made in Australia: a sole application or a joint application.

 Once a divorce application has been prepared, the applicant will be required to swear or affirm that the facts and circumstances set out in the application are true.

-If it is a sole application, the applicant will need to make arrangements to serve the application on their spouse.
+If it is a sole application, the applicant will need to make arrangements to serve the application on their spouse in accordance with the Court’s rules.

 Overseas Applicant